 This month, participants in our free monthly video call, “Deepening the Art of Facilitating Consent,” asked me to send out one of the slides I used.
-The topic of the call was The Difference Between Consent and Consensus, and the point I made was: perhaps the real difference is not in how we make decisions, but in the process we use to get there.
+The topic of the call was The Difference Between Consent and Consensus, and the point I made was: perhaps the real difference is not in the process we use to make decisions, but in the practices we use to get there.

-One difference that transforms the culture of meetings is between debate and dialogue.
+One practice that transforms the culture of meetings is between debate and dialogue.
 So, here is the slide for everyone.
 For easier printing, here is the original.

-It’s obvious that U.S. politics is entrenched in debate — but so are some of our board rooms, steering committees, leadership teams, and working groups.
+It’s obvious that U.S. politics is entrenched in debate — but so are most of our working groups, board rooms, steering committees, leadership teams, and dinner tables.

 Which column best describes your groups’ culture?
 Does it feel like a culture of dialogue, until hot topics come up?
-If you are using consent or consensus for decision-making, but operate from a culture of debate, you are likely to experience challenges.
+Whether you are using the principle of consent or a consensus process for decision-making, but operate from a culture of debate, you are likely to experience challenges.

 On the call, one of the participants noticed in her organization, that some circles operated more from a culture of dialogue, while others got stuck arguing their positions.